 PA pupils are tracked and monitored carefully; we also combine this with academic tracking where absence affects attainment.
 Our school will work with families where children's attendance is a cause for concern, this may include: allocation of additional support through the School Nurse, Parent Partnership or referral to a case worker from the Warwickshire Attendance Service (WAS Team).
 We may also use PSHE time, individual programmes, targets and participation in group activities to raise attendance.

-Procedure for addressing Persistent AbsenceStaged Approach - How We Address Attendance Concerns
+Staged Approach - How We Address Attendance Concerns

-Persistent absence is tracked and discussed by the attendance senior leadership team on a monthly basis following our staged approach.
+Persistent absence is tracked and discussed by the attendance team on a monthly basis following our staged approach.